-Pregnancy is considered a health status change.
 Pregnancy may affect immunizations and/or other program requirements.
 Individuals who are pregnant should seek expert advice from their healthcare provider so that they may receive information to make an informed decision regarding their exposure to infectious diseases in the healthcare field.

 It is the student's responsibility to contact the Program Director if their health status changes during the program.
-A release statement will be required from the health care provider delivering care for the health condition which states that the student may "cleared to return to, or attend school without restrictions in clinical".
+A release statement will be required from the health care provider delivering care for the health condition which states that the student is "cleared to return to or attend school without restrictions in clinical".
 The student must notify the Department Chair if accommodations are requested for the classroom, lab, or clinical internship.
 The Department Chair will provide The Health Status Change Form for the student to take to the health care provider to sign.